liaud77/udemy/Jordan-Stanchev---Instructor's-Example.md

 # Overview
-In the following example, I will create a set of example pages.
-You can use them as guidance on how to organize your own content.
+Here you can find a set of example pages.
+You can use them as guidance on how to organize your own pages on GitHub.
 # Instructions
 1. Choose the project to document.
 2. Define your target audience.